instruqt/tutorials/instruqt-cli-getting-started/03-instruqt-auth-login/assignment.md

 instruqt auth login
 ```

-NOTE: You can safely ignore the xdg-open error message.
-When you run `instruqt auth login` on your laptop you won't see this message.

 Now you may click on the **Login** tab.
-This will open a separate login window with options for authentication.If you're not sure which one to choose select "Sign in with email".
+This will open a separate login window with options for authentication.
+If you're not sure which one to choose select "Sign in with email".

 Once you have authenticated you'll see message that says: